 The study of food technology is science and engineering-based.
 It combines fundamental sciences, mathematics and statistics, and the more applied sciences and engineering with business and management.

 There are two majors in the Bachelor of Food Technology with Honours degree:

-Although you do need to choose one of these majors, you can change your mind as you learn more about the food industry during your study.
-You have until half-way through your third year to choose your final specialisation.
+Although you do need to choose one of these majors at enrolment, you can change your mind as you learn more about the food industry during your study.
+You have until half-way through your third year to make your final specialisation choice.

 There are a number of scholarships you can apply for to help fund your study in this programme, including the Sir James Scholarship for Food Technology, Hubbards Foods Ltd Food Technology Scholarships, Edna Waddell Undergraduate Scholarships for Women in Technology and Engineering, Fonterra Research and Development Centre Scholarship, Beef and Lamb and Dairy NZ scholarships.